 The Jerusalem Crickets or potato bugs (Stenopelmatus fuscus) are discovered in the western and southern regions of the United States.
 They are a group of wingless insects having large, human-like jaws, heads, and an alien-like appearance.
-California potato bugs are large and can be 2-3 inches in length.
+California potato bugs are large and can be 2-3 inches long.
 They also have amber-yellow heads, legs, and thoraxes with black-brown rinds on the abdomen.

 Colorado Potato Beetles or potato beetle (Leptinotarsa decemlineata) belong to the nightshade or Solanaceae family and are endemic to the United States except for Alaska, California, Hawaii, and Nevada.